calikasten/siri-shortcuts/README.md

 [Sort Photos to Albums](https://github.com/calikasten/siri-shortcuts/blob/main/Sort%20Photos%20to%20Albums.shortcut) <br>
 Automatically sort any wiener dog photos taken that day into the corresopnding dachshund photo album; best set up as a recurring personal automation.

-[Transcribe Podcast] <br>
-Get the most recent podcast episode from that podcast's RSS feed and save the audio to a new Apple Note to then apply transcription and/or summarization via Apple Intelligence.
-Original author [Stephen Robles](https://beard.fm).

 [Ween Watch 2.0](https://github.com/calikasten/siri-shortcuts/blob/main/Ween%20Watch%202.0.shortcut) <br>
 [[ARCHIVED]].
 Log activies for your wiener dog to keep track of their food, business, and exercise.
 Version 2.0 sends a POST request to the Airtable API to create a new record in shared Airtable database.